ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 thoughtful as he read the titles on the jewel cases: Megastructures, Man vs.
 Wild, How It's Made.

-At the top of the stairs, Brent entered the kitchen, nodding politely at a group of older Rotarians.
-They stood just aside from a fierce beam of sunlight, smiling broadly at each other.
+He hoped that Hero would appear and engage with him about the DVDs, which Brent felt represented the wealth and control of Hero's interests: he was someone who made time to sit in his living room and learn about hundreds of orthogonal subjects.
+This same living room that was currently full of a of other, less sympathetic Rotarians and their exchange student wards, mostly from South America and Europe.

+At the top of the stairs, Brent entered the kitchen.
 Hero was washing a knife at the sink.

 "You have so many DVDs," said Brent.
 "How do you say 'DVD' in Mandarin?"